alwynvanwyk/army-of-agents/README.md

 - https://cline.bot/learn

 Nice to have the SMS worker and oracle worker nicely picking up and processing messages from the Telerivet gateway.
+Further to this, it is nice to have gotten the Cloudflare workers and queues set up.

 ---